ankish08/cypressauto/README.md

 # cypressauto
-This is for training purpose
+This is for training purpose for the test automation classes